Family reviewing costs and paperwork with a family while discussing Medicaid and senior living options.

 Frequently Asked Questions

-Many assisted living and memory care communities provide affordable care without requiring Medicaid qualification.
+Many families we work with are surprised to learn how many assisted living and memory care communities provide affordable care without requiring Medicaid qualification.
 Some even offer sliding scale fees or other programs to accommodate families with limited resources.
-Learn more about potential affordable alternatives to nursing homes near you.
+Our senior living calculator can help you get a rough estimate, or explore community options near you.

 Exploring Alternatives